 Chairman Services.
 We and Mr. Baharav, through his controlled company, entered into an agreement dated May 20, 2014, or the Chairman Agreement, under which Mr. Baharav serves as Chairman of the Board of Directors of our company.
 Mr. Baharav also served as interim Chief Executive Officer from May 2015 until March 2016.
 For his services as Chairman, since April 2016 and until May 2018, Mr. Baharav was entitled (directly or through his controlled company) to: (i) a monthly fee in the amount of NIS 44,000 (approximately \$11,739); (ii) payment of the cash value of various fringe benefits, in an aggregate amount of up to NIS 18,697 (approximately \$4,988) per month, which is equal to the employer's cost that would have been incurred by us for such benefits if the Chairman served in an employee status; and (iii) full time office space and secretarial assistance and reimbursement for out-of-pocket expenses incurred by him in connection with his service.
-In May 2014, Mr. Baharav was granted options to purchase 250,000 of our ordinary shares, at an exercise price of \$5.06 per share, and in May 2015, Mr. Baharav was granted options to purchase 150,000 of our ordinary shares exercisable at a price of \$6.72 per share.
-The options were granted under our 2008 Option Plan and vest ratably, each quarter over a four-year period so long as Mr. Baharav continues to serve as Chairman of our company, and will remain exercisable during such service and for an additional 12 months period following termination of service (other than for cause).
+In May 2014, Mr. Baharav was granted options to purchase 250,000 of our ordinary shares, at an exercise price of \$5.06 per share, and in May 2015, Mr. Baharav was granted options to purchase 250,000 of our ordinary shares, at an exercise price of \$5.06 per share, and in May 2015, Mr. Baharav was granted options to purchase 150,000 of our ordinary shares exercisable at a price of \$6.72 per share.
+The options were granted under our 2008 Option Plan and vest tratably, each quarter over a four-year period so long as Mr. Baharav continues to serve as Chairman of our company, and will remain exercisable during such service and for an additional 12 months period following termination of service (other than for cause).
 Unvested options will immediately vest in the event of a change in control.
-In May 2018, the Chairman Agreement was extended for an additional three years period and amended such that the scope of Mr. Baharav's role was reduced from a 40% position to a 20% position, with corresponding adjustments to the monthly fee and cash value of the fringe benefits.
-Accordingly, as of May 2018, Mr. Baharav is entitled (directly or through his controlled company) to a monthly fee in the amount of NIS 22,000 (approximately \$6,094) and payment of the cash value of various fringe benefits, in an aggregate amount of up to NIS 9,350 (approximately \$2,590) per month.
-We may terminate the agreement prior to the end of its term by providing two months paid notice and an additional two months' salary.
-An annual cash bonus plan of 3.6 base monthly salaries was approved for the years 2016 to 2018, upon achievement of a threshold of 80% of the company's target operating profit metric.
-Additionally, Mr. Baharav may be eligible for an over- achievement bonus of up to one and a half base monthly salaries.
-An annual cash bonus plan for 2019 and onward will be presented for approval at the annual shareholders meeting in 2019.
+In May 2018, the Chairman Agreement was extended for an additional three years period and amended such that the scope of Mr. Baharav is entitled (directly or through his controlled company) to a monthly fee in the amount of NIS 22,000 (approximately \$6,094) and payment of the cash value